-We love our oldies, they have a special charm and a unique bond as family members over many years, so naturally we want to do our best for them in their old age – it’s a time in their life where they need us the most, which is why caring for an older dog is so important.
+We love our oldies; old dogs have a special charm and we share with them a unique bond as family members over many years.
+Naturally, we want to do our best for dogs in their old age – it’s a time in their life when they need us the most, which is why caring for an older dog is so important.

-Older pets often need more veterinary care and regular check ups are important so that problems, such as changes in activity, behavior or eating habits can be picked up quickly.
+Elderly dog care often involves more veterinary care, as regular check-ups are paramount so that problems, such as changes in activity, behaviour or eating habits, can be picked up quickly.
 There are things we can do when caring for an older dog to help them stay healthy, happy and more comfortable.
-Herbal medicines and dietary supplements have an especially valuable place for older dogs as they are gentle on the system and effective in their actions.
+Herbal medicines and dietary supplements for older dogs have an especially valuable place for ageing dogs as they are gentle on the system and effective in their actions.

 Here are some issues you may have noticed in your older dog: